Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 Finally, let us consider the semitoric case.
+Combining Theorem~\ref{theo:q-semitoric} with the semitoric algorithm of Section~\ref{sec:semitoric-algorithm} (Proposition~\ref{prop:semitoric-algorithm}), we obtain: \begin{coro} Let $(\hat J, \hat H)$ be a semitoric quantum integrable system with principal symbols $F=(J,H)$.
+Let $c\in\RM^2$ be regular value of $F$.
+Then from the joint spectrum $(\Sigma_\h)_{\h\in\cI}$ in a neighborhood $B$ of $c$, where $\cI$ is a set accumulating at zero, one can algorithmically compute the quantum rotation number~\eqref{equ:quantum-rotation-number-real}, and this quantum rotation number is an $\O(\h)$ deformation of the classical semitoric rotation number $w(\Lambda)$, uniformly for all Liouville tori $\Lambda\subset F^{-1}(B)$. \end{coro}

-In the presence of an elliptic singularity we may combine Theorem~\ref{theo:q-semitoric} with Proposition~\ref{prop:elliptic-labelling} to obtain the following. \begin{coro} Let $(\hat J, \hat H)$ be a semitoric quantum integrable system with principal symbols $F=(J,H)$.
+In the presence of an elliptic singularity we may apply Proposition~\ref{prop:elliptic-labelling}, instead of the general algorithm, to obtain the corresponding statement. \begin{coro} Let $(\hat J, \hat H)$ be a semitoric quantum integrable system with principal symbols $F=(J,H)$.
 Let $c\in\RM^2$ be a simple $J$-transversal elliptic critical value of $F$.
-Then the joint spectrum $(\Sigma_\h)_{\h\in\cI}$ in a neighborhood $B$ of $c$, where $\cI$ is a set accumulating at zero, completely determines the rotation numbers $w(\Lambda)$ for all Liouville tori $\Lambda\subset F^{-1}(B)$. \end{coro} If, however, we don't have access to an elliptic singularity, we cannot make use of Proposition~\ref{prop:elliptic-labelling}.
-But we can always resort to the semitoric algorithm of Section~\ref{sec:semitoric-algorithm} (Proposition~\ref{prop:semitoric-algorithm}), which gives: \begin{coro} Let $(\hat J, \hat H)$ be a semitoric quantum integrable system with principal symbols $F=(J,H)$.
-Let $c\in\RM^2$ be regular value of $F$.
-Then the joint spectrum $(\Sigma_\h)_{\h\in\cI}$ in a neighborhood $B$ of $c$, where $\cI$ is a set accumulating at zero, completely determines the rotation numbers $w(\Lambda)$ for all Liouville tori $\Lambda\subset F^{-1}(B)$. \end{coro} Here again, the detection of the rotation number is robust with respect to an $\O(\h^2)$ perturbation of the joint spectrum.
+Then from the joint spectrum $(\Sigma_\h)_{\h\in\cI}$ in a neighborhood $B$ of $c$, where $\cI$ is a set accumulating at zero, using the labelling of Proposition~\ref{prop:elliptic-labelling}, one can compute the quantum rotation number~\eqref{equ:quantum-rotation-number-real}, and this quantum rotation number is an $\O(\h)$ deformation of the classical semitoric rotation number $w(\Lambda)$, uniformly for all Liouville tori $\Lambda\subset F^{-1}(B)$. \end{coro}

+In both cases, the detection of the rotation number is robust with respect to an $\O(\h^2)$ perturbation of the joint spectrum.